March 3, 2025

 🧠 Learn: How to fix bad audio quality in a video

-4 types of background noise
+4 common types of background noise to reduce

 • Broadband noise.
 Broadband noise occurs over a wide range of frequencies.
 When these frequencies produce noise all at once, it creates the familiar hissing and buzzing sound commonly known as background noise.